insighio/docs/content/gettingstarted/configuration/timing/_index.en.md

     -   reset cause code
 -   **Network statistics**: Based one the selected network type (WiFi, Cellular, LoRA), this option provides KPIs of the network connection
 -   **Over the Air Updates**: Whether to enable looking for incoming update/reconfiguration events.
--   **Temperature Unit**: select between Celsius and Fahrenheit for the reported temperature values

 Each of the following tabs represent a configuration pack for the selected variant of the insigh.io board.